htacg/tidy-html5/localize/README.md

 The document describes Tidy's localization philosophy and instructs you on how you can use standard `gettext` tools to generate language and region localizations that will work with Tidy.
-Optionally instructions are included in the even that you want to build Tidy with your new language.
+Optionally instructions are included in the event that you want to build Tidy with your new language.

 ## How to Contribute